theroyallab/tabbyAPI/README.md

 - JSON schema + Regex + EBNF support
 - AI Horde support
 - Speculative decoding via draft models
-- Multi-lora with independent scaling (ex. a weight of 0.9)
 - Inbuilt proxy to override client request parameters/samplers
 - Flexible Jinja2 template engine for chat completions that conforms to HuggingFace
 - Concurrent inference with asyncio
 - Utilizes modern python paradigms
 - Continuous batching engine using paged attention
-- Fast classifier-free guidance
 - OAI style tool/function calling

 And much more.
 If something is missing here, PR it in!